-Angeles Femenía is an associate in the Firm's Energy, Infrastructure, Project, and Asset Finance Practice.
+Angeles Femenía is an International Law Clerk in the Firm's Energy, Infrastructure, Project, and Asset Finance Practice.
 Prior, Angeles was at a top law firm, based in Buenos Aires, Argentina, where she worked as an associate structuring, drafting and negotiating transactional documents for various M&A and project finance transactions involving national and international parties and in relation to several industries, particularly as regards energy and renewable deals.

 In addition, she also has experience revising and negotiating offering memoranda, prospectuses, underwriting agreements and related agreements for the issuance of securities in the form of equity and debt, including notes under Rule 144A.